xt1/Help/Introduction/NetServer configuration/Services/Services.md

-Date: 2016-05-10
-SortOrder: 127
+<properties date="2016-05-10"
+SortOrder="127"
+/>

 The Services section contains four settings related to NetServer web service settings.
 This section is used to specify whether an application is working locally or remotely.

 ```
 <Services>